shamvi-05/Movie-O-Flix/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork and Clone the Project (`git clone https://github.com/shamvi-05/Movie-O-Flix.git`)
+1. Fork and Clone the Project (`git clone https://github.com/your-username/Movie-O-Flix.git`)
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b branch-name`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'commit-message'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin branch-name`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>